 Is it painful?

 There will be some pain requiring medication for 3 to 5 days; swelling and discomfort are normal for up to 4 weeks.
 After this time the breasts will become softer and look and feel more natural.

 Most patients find the shape of the breasts continues to improve over a 4 month period

 What are the risks?

-The breasts can feel hard and look uneven if the scar tissue surrounding the implant contracts - if this happens there will be a short revision necessary
+The breasts can feel hard and look uneven if the scar tissue surrounding the implant contracts - should this happen there may be a short revision necessary.

 The wound can be slow to heal or breakdown if the patient places pressure on the site within the first 3 weeks, therefore all upper body work and exercise is not recommended during this period

 The breast can look unnatural if the implant is positioned incorrectly.

 Each implant supplier has their own guarantee and this will be given to you as part of the decision making process.

 All prices are subject to GST.
 There is no Medicare benefit and private funds do not cover this procedure.